The Role of a Client-Side Project Manager & Why ERP Projects Need One

 The Role of a Client-Side Project Manager

 The client-side PM serves as a liaison between the software vendor and your organization.
-This person works with the project’s executive sponsors to bring the ERP project vision to life.
+This person advocates for you, your team, and the project’s success, working closely with the project’s executive sponsors to bring the ERP project vision to life.

 Their responsibilities include identifying team members who will work on the software selection, implementation, and go-live phases of your ERP project.
 They’ll also serve as the collaborator between the vendor and your company, making sure your business goals are being met.